mlubinsky/mlubinsky.github.com/spark/README.md

 https://www.youtube.com/watch?v=sHqzmqppKXE&list=PLtfmIPhU2DkNjQjL08kR3cd4kUzWqS0vg&index=5  EXECUTOR Tuning

-Approach 1 - one executor per core is is NOT good because
+Approach 1 - one executor per core is NOT good because
 ```
 - it does not take advantage of running multiple tasks on same JVM
 - shared/cached variables like broadcast vars and accumulators will be replicated in each core of the nodes